 In Vermont, we value strong communities and helping one another.
-Your gift to VPR now through Tuesday, November 29 will feed a Vermonter in need for a week.
+Your gift to VPR through Tuesday, November 28 will help a Vermonter in need.
 Thank you for being part of our community!

 What is Giving Tuesday?

-Giving Tuesday is a worldwide celebration of philanthropy on the Tuesday after Thanksgiving.
+Giving Tuesday is a global giving movement celebrated on the Tuesday after Thanksgiving.
 It was started in 2012 by the 92nd Street Y and the United Nations Foundation as a response to commercialization and consumerism of Black Friday and Cyber Monday.
 Giving Tuesday harnesses the generosity of people around the world to bring about real change in their communities and kicks off the charitable season, when many focus on their holiday and end-of-year giving.

 Has VPR done this kind of partnership before?

-VPR has partnered with a number of organizations over the years where gifts to VPR also help benefit another cause.
-In the past, we've worked with the Vermont Foodbank, the Shareheat and Warmth programs (heating assistance) and the Children's Literacy Foundation.
+This is our third Giving Tuesday collaboration with Vermont Foodbank.
+VPR has a history of partnerships where gifts to VPR also help benefit another cause.
+We've worked with the Vermont Foodbank, the Shareheat and Warmth programs (heating assistance), Hunger Free Vermont and the Children's Literacy Foundation.
 We give voice to these issues through our news programming, of course, but as a statewide institution deeply rooted in the communities we serve, we feel a responsibility to do what we can to improve the quality of life here in our beloved state.

 How much money is going to the Foodbank with my donation?

-The Vermont Community Foundation is donating $7 to the Foodbank for every gift to VPR during our Giving Tuesday effort.
-Since every dollar donated to the Foodbank can provide three meals for our neighbors, each $7 donation can provide 21 meals to a neighbor in need, enough for a full week.
+Two generous donors in Burlington and Shelburne are giving $9 to the Foodbank for every gift to VPR during our Giving Tuesday effort.
+Since every $3 donated to the Foodbank can provide five meals for our neighbors, each $9 donation can provide 15 meals to a neighbor in need.

 What constitutes a “meal”?

-Why can’t you fundraise directly for the Foodbank on the air?
+Why not fundraise directly for the Foodbank on the air?